axtma/cloudnetworking-config-solutions/docs/LoadBalancer/external-application-lb-mig.md

 This document provides a comprehensive guide for implementing a Load Balancer using Google Cloud's External Application Load Balancer (EALB) with a Managed Instance Group (MIG) as the backend service.
 The design aims to enhance application scalability and reliability by efficiently distributing HTTP and HTTPS traffic across multiple instances.

-The guide assumes familiarity with Google Cloud Platform (GCP), Kubernetes, and Terraform.
+The guide assumes familiarity with Google Cloud Platform (GCP), Networking, and Terraform.

 ## **Objectives**